The Man-Woman Relationship, Sex, and Marriage

 Sometimes one or the other or both are unable to allow each other to grow, follow their heart, and fulfill their dreams and potential.
 Some cannot put their ego and self-interest aside and let the other be free.
 Some seek control over the other, and then get upset when the other does not live up to their expectations.
 And some deeply resent the other for not "obeying" or or living up to expectations, and even punish the other, one way or another, even if it’s just emotionally.

 The struggle to be "master of the house" is waged by women too.
 Both men and women can be guilty of fighting for personal power and control over their mate.
-But a crucial realization is that neither patriarchy nor matriarchy is God's will.
-Marriages founded on true love will last if we really love one another and treat each other as we would have the other treat us, with loving mutual respect -- as full partners.
+But a crucial realization is that neither patriarchy nor matriarchy is God's will (contrary to what "religious" patriarchs claim).
+Marriages founded on true love will last if we really love one another and treat each other as we would have the other treat us, with loving mutual respect -- as full and equal partners.

 Granted, there are sometimes irreconcilable differences, and in some cases separation or divorce is the best for all concerned.
 Sometimes people are in relationships temporarily because that relationship was meant to teach each person a specific lesson and the relationship was not necessarily meant to be permanent.